Levoscoliosis is a type of spinal curvature that occurs when the spine curves to the left in a “C” shape. This curve usually starts in the lower back.

 Some research suggests that exercises may help, but according to the SRS, “At the present time, there is no evidence supporting PSSE[s] to be offered in substitution of bracing in treating progressive idiopathic scoliosis.”

 - autocorrection, which involves educating the person to recognize and actively attempt to readjust spinal curves, often using images or mirrors

 - incorporating activities that encourage good posture and strengthen the spine into everyday life

 - elongation of the spine

 - expansion of the chest wall, usually by standing and stretching the arms out with the palms facing forward

 In most instances, people with a minor form of scoliosis do not require treatment, and it is not a sign of a serious underlying medical condition.

-However, people who have more severe cases of scoliosis may experience serious complications, such as chronic pain and reduced organ function, if they do not receive treatment.
-Levoscoliosis is considered especially dangerous given that the heart is on the left side of the body.
+However, people with more severe cases may experience serious complications, such as chronic pain and reduced organ function, if they do not receive treatment.

-For children and adolescents, wearing a back brace can help stop the progression of the curvature; but surgery may be necessary for adults or adolescents with severe spinal curves.
+For children and adolescents, wearing a back brace can help stop the progression of the curvature.
+Surgery may be necessary for adults and adolescents with severe spinal curves.